S.A.S. v. France

 S.A.S. v.
-France was a case brought for the European Court of Human Rights which ruled that the French ban on face covering did not violate European Convention on Human Rights's (ECHR) provisions on right to privacy or freedom of religion, nor other invoked provisions.
-On these two points, the Court held her decision by fifteen votes to two.
+France was a case brought before the European Court of Human Rights which ruled by a vote of fifteen to two that the French ban on face covering did not violate European Convention on Human Rights's (ECHR) provisions on right to privacy or freedom of religion.
 The two judges in the minority expressed their partly dissenting opinion.
+The Court was unanimous in dismissing other related claims of the plaintiff, S.A.S.

 The French ban against face covering, loi n° 2010-1192 du 11 octobre 2010 interdisant la dissimulation du visage dans l'espace public, was adopted on 11 October 2010 and went into effect on 11 April 2011.
-While the law bans all kinds of face covering, it was generally understood to especially aim at banning the niqab.
+While the law bans all kinds of face covering, it was generally understood to especially aim at banning the niqab and burqa.

-On the same day the law came into force, a French woman born in 1990 of Pakistani origin referred to as S.A.S. filed a complaint against the French state as the law prevented to her from wearing the niqab in public places.
+On the same day the law came into force, a French woman born in 1990 of Pakistani origin, referred to as S.A.S., filed a complaint against the French state as the law prevented her from wearing the niqab in public places.

-The woman argued that the law violated articles 3 (against inhuman or degrading treatment or punishment), 8 (on the right to privacy), 9 (on the freedom of religion), 10 (on the right to freedom of expression), 11 (on the right to freedom of assembly), and 14 (which prohibits discrimination) of the ECHR.
+The woman argued that the law violated Articles 3 (against inhuman or degrading treatment or punishment), 8 (on the right to privacy), 9 (on the freedom of religion), 10 (on the right to freedom of expression), 11 (on the right to freedom of assembly), and 14 (which prohibits discrimination) of the ECHR.

-On their side, the French state argued with regard to articles 8 and 9, that the exceptions in paragraph 2 of these articles applied.
-Paragraph 2 of article 9 allows limitations on the right to religion if the limitations "are prescribed by law and are necessary in a democratic society in the interests of public safety, for the protection of public order, health or morals, or for the protection of the rights and freedoms of others."
+On their side, the French state argued, with regard to Articles 8 and 9, that the exceptions in paragraph 2 of these articles applied.
+Paragraph 2 of Article 9 allows limitations on the right to religion if the limitations "are prescribed by law and are necessary in a democratic society in the interests of public safety, for the protection of public order, health or morals, or for the protection of the rights and freedoms of others."
 Specifically, France invoked three grounds for limiting the right to wear burqa: "respect for equality between men and women", "respect for human dignity" and "respect for the minimum requirements of life in society".

-The court did not find the French government's position that the ban was valid due to gender equality or human dignity concerns, but accepted that France's claim that a ban was necessary for "living together" harmoniously was within in law.
+The court did not uphold the French government's position that the ban was valid due to gender equality or human dignity concerns, but accepted that France's claim that a ban was necessary for "living together" harmoniously was within law.
 It underlined that the states had a wide margin of appreciation in cases like this.